 - Why the Philmont Way?
-Why not My Way? - Scale: 4,500 people in the backcountry at any one time - Safety: Isolated mountain wilderness ranging from 6,500' to 12,500' in elevation over trails that are steep and rocky, summer temperatures from 30° to 100°, with frequent (and sometimes severe) thunderstorms - Sustainability: For your children's children's children... - Use shakedowns in a safe-to-fail environment to practice: navigation, hiking etiquette, stream crossings, setting up camp, Bear-muda triangle, set-up dining fly, sump / clean-up, breaking camp - Use shakedowns to fulfill merit badge / conservation rqmts.
+Why not "my way"? - Scale: 4,500 people in the backcountry at any one time - Safety: Isolated mountain wilderness ranging from 6,700' to 12,441' in elevation over trails that are steep and rocky, summer temperatures from sub-30° to 100+°, with frequent (and sometimes severe) thunderstorms, hail - Sustainability: For your children's children's children . . . - Use shakedowns in a safe-to-fail environment to practice: "getting use to each other's personality quirks," navigation, hiking etiquette, stream crossings, setting up camp, Bear-muda triangle, set-up dining fly, sump / clean-up, breaking camp

+• Use shakedowns to fulfill merit badge / conservation rqmts.
+(50-Miler

-(50-Miler Award)
+Award)